lauringlab/COVID19SequenceCompile/README.md

 #### Generating Excel File for GISAID Upload

 The gisaid_upload_file_creation.R code is used to generate a properly structured Excel document to use for batch uploading to the GISAID system.
 This is completed in batches corresponding to plate runs.
 Only non-duplicate samples should be uploaded, with >= 90% NextClade sequence completeness.
+* Gisaid upload file will need to be double checked that the data is correct (look at dates and sources), as well as being saved in the correct format ".xls" that Gisaid accepts

 #### Subsetting Main File for Data Processing/FASTA Steps